alextanhongpin/components-design/README.md

 Do not use CSS to hide views - always remove them.
 Views such as `alert box`, `modal popups`, and `tab panels` should be destroyed, even if they have contents that required ajax calls to populate the view.
 For views such as `tab panels`, you can use a client side `router` to determine what subviews to display.

+### Displaying Data
++ Components are meant to display data - if there are no data returned, use a placeholder
++ Placeholders can be a simple text, or a call-to-action leading to another view
++ When fetching a data through Ajax, display a loading placeholder
++ When the Ajax call returns an error, display a retry placeholder
++ There are limited items that can be displayed - so limit the results and show a load more button or infinite scrolling

 #### Bonus
 There are two ways to initialze a component.